 An accommodating fit

 When one expert said that it welcomes all foot shapes and sizes, he didn't lie.
-Those with narrow-medium width feet agree that it fits true to size.
+Those with narrow to medium-width feet agree that it fits true to size.

-2 out of 2 wide-footed runners also claim that the fit is "comfort-oriented" and the other saying, it "fits my feet fine."
+Two out of two wide-footed runners also claim that the fit is "comfort-oriented" and the other saying, it "fits my feet fine."
 And the icing on the cake — it has plenty of room in the toe box.

 Upper screams plush comfort

 "Build quality: through the charts!"
 This is how one commenter reacts to the shoe's very padded upper.
 Even better, the ample padding also positively contributes to the shoe's secure lockdown, especially in the rearfoot area.

 Assessing the heel counter, we gave it 2 out of 5.
 It is more flexible and forgiving than the average.
 It is not the "ASICS clutch" of a Kayano shoe but seems to do the job of keeping the heel in place just fine.